Overcommit in OpenShift Virtualization

 CPU Overcommit

-In OpenShift Virtualization, compute resources assigned to virtual machines (VMs) are backed by either guaranteed CPUs or time-sliced CPU shares.
+In OpenShift Virtualization, compute resources assigned to Virtual Machines (VMs) are backed by either Guaranteed CPUs or time-sliced CPU shares.

-Guaranteed CPUs, also known as CPU reservation, dedicate CPU cores or threads to a specific workload, making them unavailable to any other workload.
+Guaranteed CPUs, also known as CPU reservations, dedicate CPU cores or threads to a specific workload, making them unavailable to any other workload.
 Assigning guaranteed CPUs to a VM ensures sole access to a reserved physical CPU.
 You enable dedicated resources for VMs to use guaranteed CPUs.

 Time-sliced CPUs dedicate a slice of time on a shared physical CPU to each workload.
 You can specify the slice size during VM creation or when the VM is offline.
 By default, each vCPU receives 100 milliseconds (1/10 of a second) of physical CPU time.